Large Language Models for Mobility Analysis in Transportation Systems: A Survey on Forecasting Tasks: Methodology

 \section{Methodology}

-In the evolving landscape of transportation and human mobility forecasting, LLMs have become pivotal tools, offering innovative perspectives and methodologies for analyzing complex datasets.
-This section dives deep into the various kinds of approaches to leverage LLMs within this domain, categorizing these approaches into two distinct sets of techniques: Data Processing (Tokenization, Prompt, Embedding) and Model (Fine-tune, Zero-Shot/Few-Shot, Integration).
-A similar taxonomy has been introduced for general LLM applications in time series \cite{jiang2024empowering}, and our work refines the taxonomy to specifically focus on transportation systems and human mobility forecasting.
+In the evolving landscape of transportation and human mobility forecasting, LLMs have become critical tools, offering innovative perspectives and methodologies for analyzing various complex datasets such as sensor datasets, map datasets, traffic flow datasets and route datasets, among others.
+This section dives deep into the various kinds of approaches to leverage LLMs within this domain, categorizing these approaches into two distinct sets of techniques: Processing (Tokenization, Prompt, Embedding) and Model Framework (Fine-tune, Zero-Shot/Few-Shot, Integration).
+As illustrated in Figure 2, which provides a general pipeline of LLM application for time series forecasting in transportation systems, the Processing techniques help users to create more LLM-friendly input data and manipulate LLM output data in various ways.
+The Model Framework section focuses on unblocking more potentials of LLMs for making more accurate predictions.
+Specifically, for Fine-tune and Zero-Shot/Few-Shot, we explore how to refine LLMs, while for Integration, we investigate better ways to fit LLMs into larger frameworks—considered an optional step in the overall pipeline.
+The final output of the pipeline can vary, including imputation, traffic chatbot, prediction and more.